intechstudio/grid-documentation/docs/guides/guide/how-to-grid-editor/4-button.md

 ## Button presses are sent out twice

-When a button is in momentary mode, this behaviour doesn't stand out, but it's good to keep in mind that button events are running both on the *press* and *release* of the button.
+When a button is in momentary mode, this behaviour doesn't stand out, but it's good to keep in mind that button Events are running both on the *press* and *release* of the button.

 This "double trigger" might not be what you are lookin for, specially if you are using the buttons to send out singular messages.